daveredfern/daveredfern/content/sustainability.md

 - **⛽️ Gas supply.** My gas supply is currently offset.
 From some quick research, the only vegan energy supplier for gas is [Ecotricity](https://www.ecotricity.co.uk) which I plan to move to once the cost is lower (it’s currently around 30% more than competitors).
 - **🚗 Buy locally.** Unfortunately, I don’t buy much locally.
 After researching, I discovered this is harder than first expected.
 Most fruit and veg stores don’t source a lot of their products locally so it doesn’t feel like a big gain compared to using Ocado.
 - **✈️ Reduce travel or at least offset it.** I’ve not done much travel recently (for obvious reasons), but I plan to be more consciously aware in the future.
 - **🎁 Buy less things.** This is a simple one, buy higher quality items and use them for longer.
+I love the UKPersonalFinance’s [Should I Buy This?[(https://ukpersonal.finance/spending/) article.
 - **💻 Improve my digital footprint (Internet service provider, cell phone network, hosting providers, domain registrar, etc).** Unfortunately, I haven’t paid much attention here.
 Netlify, my hosting provider, has a [sustainability page](https://www.netlify.com/sustainability/).
 I’m researching other providers I use.